 I am a sociologist and art historian trained in ethnographic methods and very much value an interdisciplinary outlook in my work.
-My work focuses on issues of maintenance in ecological transitions, especially as seen through the analytical lens of care and it is placed at the nexus of Science and Technology Studies (STS) and Environmental Sociology.
+My work focuses on issues of maintenance in ecological transitions, especially as seen through the analytical lens of care and it is placed at the nexus of Science and Technology Studies (STS), Environmental Sociology and Urban Studies.

 Currently, I work at the Anthropology department at the University of Amsterdam where I explore clean ecologies with Annemarie Mol.
 First, as part of an ethnography of a 'clean' park I explore how an Amsterdam city park is kept clean on a daily basis by and among the park visitors, the flora and fauna, and park infrastructure.
 Which variants of 'clean' and 'dirt' emerge in this process, and how these are dealt with, are some of the questions guiding this research project.
 Another project I contribute to has to do with the adaptation of a wastewater treatment prototype implemented for experimental use in a Dutch ecovillage.
 The prototype makes use of anaerobic bacteria and microalgae and we ask which modes of knowing are mobilised and emerge while caring for this multispecies prototype.